seriquynh/handbook/linux/LPI1/3-Life-in-command-line.md

 | Atl + b | Move the cursor back the begin of the previous word.
 | Ctrl + f | Move the cursor to the next position (same as right arrow button).
 | Ctrl + b | Move the cursor back the previous position (same as left arrow button).
+| Ctrl + xx | Move between the beginning of the line and the current position of the cursor.

 ### history